ghc-proposals/ghc-proposals/proposals/0000-eval-class.rst

 ``foldr'`` methods of the ``Foldable`` class.
 We can't simply export an alternative ``Foldable`` class from ``Data.Eval.Foldable`` because the two classes would be incompatible.

-The ``-WetaUnsafe`` part of the proposal is meant as a gentle nudge away from the polymorphic ``seq`` and toward the bright future.
-The current habits would probably continue without it.
-Stronger alternatives like turning the warning on by default can be imagined, but they would likely bring too many complaints.
+I considered adding yet another pair of language options, ``LiftedFunctions`` and ``UnliftedFunctions``.
+The former would be on by default.
+The latter option, where specified, would prevent the ``Eval`` class from being implicitly derived for function types.
+However, different designs are possible (should a function type ``Bool -> Int`` still be an instance of ``Eval``?) and I felt this was better left for a future proposal, if this one should take.

 I had also considered extending the *SafeHaskell* inference mechanism.
-It could infer a module *EtaSafe* if it's *Safe* or *Trustworthy*, all its imports are *EtaSafe*, and no ``seq`` use in the module is polymorphic.
+It could infer a module *EtaSafe* if it's *Safe* or *Trustworthy*, all its imports are *EtaSafe*, and no ``seq`` use in the module is polymorphic nor applied to a function type.
 I dropped this idea mostly because it seemed wrong to conflate ``unsafePerformIO`` and polymorphic ``seq``; they are not unsafe in the same sense.
 Besides, I'm not convinced the *EtaSafe* certificate would attract much attention.

 Unresolved Questions
 --------------------